fat-buddha-designs/NetlifyOne/content/blog/entry1.md

 candore](http://quisquis-in.io/ramossuperum) conpulit meriti.
 Vincere ferocia arva.
 We need more content on this post, it's way to short and Google loves content.
+Maybe if we add more content Google will place us higher up the rankings.